bbauska/meta-react-basics/README.md

 Code now, such as node modules, public SRC, and files like package. json.

-You\'ll learn more about these later.
+You&apos;ll learn more about these later.

 For now, the only folder I need to work in as the SRC folder.

-Don\'t worry about all these other files and folders.
+Don&apos;t worry about all these other files and folders.
 Instead, I want you to focus on how to build a component in React.

-To do that, let\'s have a clean start.
+To do that, let&apos;s have a clean start.

 The easiest way to do this is to remove all the code inside the function inside the app.js file.

 I guess you might say this is the simplest possible component.
-I\'m declaring an app function and I\'m exporting it as a default module.
+I&apos;m declaring an app function and I&apos;m exporting it as a default module.

 I save my file and notice that my app is just a blank page.